un-def/luamb/README.rst

    .. code:: shell

        # make some magic
-       source $(which luamb.sh)               # or absolute path like /usr/local/bin/luamb.sh
+       source "$(which luamb.sh)"             # or absolute path like /usr/local/bin/luamb.sh

 4. Try to execute in new shell: